 There are many more interesting activities in Corfu Town, for instance, go visit the museums or wait for the night and check the nightlife.
 It is a very chill atmosphere with everyone having a good time.

 You can read more about Liston in my blog Corfu Coffee Culture: Let’s talk coffee to get a better sense of the vibe it gives off.

 One of my favorite areas of Corfu is absolutely Paleokastritsa.
 The scenery is breathtaking with all the different shades of green and the structure of the mountains and rocks.
 The crystal clear waters will leave you dreaming about it every winter.
 No wonder there are so many returning people every year.
-Agios Spyridon the main beach it is the first beach on your left when you arrive in the center.
-The 20-30 meter sharp edged rock wall from the continuous waves, act as a guard to the beach for both sides.
+Agios Spyridon the main beach is the first beach on your left when you arrive in the center.
+The 20-30 meter sharp-edged rock wall from the continuous waves, acts as a guard to the beach for both sides.